kibetamos/teargas/README.md

 # teargas
-simple code on html and styling using css
+simple code using html and styling using css